-Step2: the next step is to make sure you have the latest version of the firmware for the camera which can be found HERE.
+Step 2: Make sure you have the latest version of the firmware for the camera which can be found HERE.

-Step 3: The second step is to log into the cameras browser interface. then go to the "network" tab. the area we will be working in can be seen in the picture below.
+Step 3: Log into the camera's browser interface. then go to the "Network" tab.
+Please see the image below.

 The highlighted area is the area we are most interested in for this example.
 Enable audio and video then turn on the stream.
 Hit "Apply" at the bottom of the screen and power cycle the camera.

 Step 4: Log into Facebook and look for the link that says "Go Live" or "live video".
 This will open a link (see below) with a live video preview.
 Scroll down until you see "Stream Setup".
 Change the option to "Streaming software" as seen in the picture below.

 - Check the box labeled "Persistent Stream Key".

 - Copy the "Server URL" (this is also known as the Domain Name) and paste it in the MRL field in the browser interface stream 1.